arpit4521/Taskmaster-Pro/README.md

    Use the sample credentials or create a new account to login.

 2. **Dashboard:**
-   After logging in, you will be redirected to the dashboard, where you can see an overview of your tasks and projects.
+   After logging in, you will be redirected to the dashboard, where you can see an overview of your tasks,role and projects.

 3. **Task Management:**
-   - **Employees** can update task statuses by clicking on a task and selecting the new status.
+   - **Employees** can update task statuses by clicking on a task and selecting the In progress / completed/ closed status.
    - **Admins** can assign tasks to members and update task details.
    - **Owners** have full control over tasks, including assigning and updating tasks.